 The Children of God

 The way back into God’s family is through Jesus.
-His ransom sacrifice has opened the door to our salvation, reconciliation with God, back into his family.
+The ransom has opened the door to our reconciliation with God, restoring us to his family.
 Yet, it gets a little more complicated than that.
 The ransom is applied in two ways: There are the children of God and the children of Jesus.
 We will look at the children of God first.

 As we saw at John 1:12, the children of God come into being by virtue of putting faith in the name of Jesus.
 This is much more difficult than it might seem at first glance.
 In fact, very few accomplish this.